simonharris/udemy100portfolio/README.md

 ### [Day 83: Portfolio Website](083-PortfolioWebsite)
 This assignment mainly referred back to a lesson about web design.
 I'm not a designer, so I subverted it into a vanity project talking about all my other harebrained projects.
 It's built using Flask, Vue.js and Bootstrap, and you can visit it at [projects.pointbeing.net](https://projects.pointbeing.net/).

+Since the site is actually in production, I've since pulled the code out into its own repository, where I'm in the process of Dockerising it.

 ### [Day 84: Tic Tac Toe](083-TicTacToe)
 A text-based, command line version of the Tic Tac Toe game.
 My implementation detects the win using bitboards, which is a nice declarative solution that avoids convoluted looping.